gitkraken/vscode-gitlens/README.md

 # GitLens

-[GitLens](https://gitlens.amod.io 'Learn more about GitLens') is an [open-source](https://github.com/eamodio/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) created by [Eric Amodio](https://www.amod.io 'Learn more about Eric').
+[GitLens](https://gitlens.amod.io 'Learn more about GitLens') is an [open-source](https://github.com/eamodio/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com).

 GitLens simply helps you **better understand code**.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to **gain further insights** as to how and why the code evolved.
 Effortlessly explore the history and evolution of a codebase.